What is a Spread Order?

 All pending spread orders can be modified or exited via Order Book.
 To Modify or Exit a spread order, open Order book either by using the shortcut key (F3) or click on “View Orders and Trades” button on the menu bar → Select “Order Book”.

-Since multiple leg orders (2L, 3L, and 4L) are IOC orders, they cannot remain pending.
+Since multiple leg orders (2L or 3L) are IOC orders, they cannot remain pending.
 So consequently, these orders cannot be modified once they are executed.
 To exit a multiple leg order, open Order book either by using the shortcut key (F3) or click on “View Orders and Trades” button on the menu bar → Select “Order Book”.

 Noteworthy points about Spread Orders

 - Under Spread Orders the SP order type is a 2L order used to trade calendar spreads or roll over existing positions.
-Whereas, Multiple leg orders such as 2L, 3L, and 4L are used for options trading.
+Whereas, Multiple leg orders such as 2L and 3L are used for options trading.

 - Calendar spread orders initiate new positions, whereas rollover is performed on existing positions.